How to Cook, Cut, Store, and Enjoy It

 3 daikon dishes with daikon.

 The bottom part of the daikon has a peppery taste.
 If you enjoy spicy flavors, you can make daikon oroshi and use it as a topping for noodles or natto over rice.
-The bottom of daikon is also a great addition to miso soup.
+The bottom of the daikon is also a great addition to miso soup.

 Daikon Leaves